sylzys/bakethelake/_i18n/en/_posts/2023-04-13-3-types-of-machine-learning.md

 <div class="disclaimer"><i>Disclaimer : this website offers a metaphorical approach to big data, data science and data engineering concepts.
 They are purposely simplified and some of them may be eluded or approximative.</i></div>

 Machine learning is a type of artificial intelligence that allows computers to learn and improve from experience.
-Let's go over three types of Machine Learning (ML): supervised, unsupervised, and reinforcement learning.
+There are three main types of Machine Learning (ML): supervised, unsupervised, and reinforcement learning.
+Each of these types has different characteristics and use cases, and understanding them is crucial for anyone interested in the field of machine learning.

 ## Supervised Learning

 In supervised learning, the model is fed with many informations (inputs) and the expected result (target, or output).
 Let's take a simple example: classify images of cats and dogs.

 Many images are labeled ("cat", "dog") and passed to the ML model.
-With these images, the model learns how to distinguish both animals, improves (measured by the selected metrics) and become able to correctly classify them.
+With these images, the model learns how to distinguish both animals, improves (measured by the selected metrics) and become able to correctly classify them ("This image is a cat, I'm 92.18% sure")

 Same goes with a chef, and her student.
 At the beginning, the student does not know anything.
 Hence, the chef has to teach him everything.
 Inputs could be the ingredients and their quantity, the process... the target, or output, is the cake.
 By practicing, under the supervision of the chef, the student improves (measured by the cake aspect and taste) and becomes able to realise the recipe.